MontereyCAND-H3/MontereyCAND-H3.github.io/index.markdown

 If you're here then come back after I've had a chance to ruin the place!

-The official page is currently [here](https://www.candh3.club/)
+The official page is still currently [here](https://www.candh3.club/)

 On-on!
-- Jersey
+Jersey